KorAP/KorAP-XML-CoNLL-U/Readme.md

 ## Description

 The state of the package is very preliminary.
 Currently, two scripts are provided:
-* `korapxml2conllu` converts KorAP XML zip "base" and "morpho" (with POS and lemma annotations) files to corresponding CoNLL-U files with foundry information, text ids and token offsets in comments
+* `korapxml2conllu` converts KorAP XML zip "base" and "morpho" (with POS and lemma annotations) files to corresponding CoNLL-U (or word2vec input) files with foundry information, text ids and token offsets in comments
 * `conllu2korapxml` converts CoNLL-U files that follow KorAP-specific comment conventions and contain morphosyntactic and/or dependency annotations to corresponding KorAP-XML zip files